chowdhaj/McMaster/README.md

 Furthermore, due to size and performance constraints, GitHub limits how many files, and the size of files.
 If you encounter an incomplete folder with missing content, and you require its documents, please do not hesitate to reach out.
 If GitHub did not place severe limitations on size, I would have uploaded everything; no holds barred.
 The entire repository on my HDD is ~49GB.
 I had to remove 90% of the material so GitHub would accept it.

+Finally, some content has been removed to preserve academic integrity.
+If you are a prospective employer and you wish to view these files, please do not hesitate to reach out.
+Thank you!

 ## License
 Anyone and everyone is/are allowed to use these documents as they see fit.